 Drive Pools combine the storage space of one or multiple hard drives.
-Drives with different speeds, storage capacities and connections can be combined in a drive pool.
+Drives with different speeds, storage capacities and connections can be combined to a drive pool.
+A drive letter is assigned to a drive pool so that the operating system and applications may access it directly.

-Virtual disks on the other hand behave just like physical disk with a few exceptions.
-It won't be possible to boot from a virtual disk.
-They do however support thin provisioning and resiliency to failure on the plus side of things.
+Virtual disks on the other hand behave just like physical disk in most aspects but there are a few exceptions.
+The device cannot boot from virtual disks but they do support thin provisioning and resiliency to failure which are interesting features and especially so in business environments.

 Resiliency through mirroring and parity make sure that data remains available even if a hard drive fails and needs to be replaced.
 Mirroring basically makes sure that data is available on at least two physical drives so that recovery is possible even if one of the drives fails.